BartJongejan/Bracmat/README.md

       Requirement: emscripten 1.37.21
       emcc and bracmat must be in PATH to run this script.

-    * json.c

-      Source code that implements support for reading JSON-files

-    * makeJNI.bat

-      Batch file for Windows to create a Bracmat JNI.
-Should work with a number of versions of Microsoft's C-compiler.

-    * xml.c

-      Source code that implements support for reading XML-files

 * Changelog

   A document describing changes between versions.